5 Client Loyalty Strategies to Help You Retain More Clients

 Trust is the cornerstone of client loyalty.
 Those in financial services must work hard to build and maintain trust, especially since a Gallup poll found that only 25% of Americans have confidence in financial institutions.
 So most of the prospects you’re targeting on a daily basis don’t even trust the industry you represent.

 Here are some of the biggest client loyalty strategies I’ve learned over the years.

 The financial services industry is a relationship business.
 In fact, there’s a whole school of sales thought around “social selling”.

 If you want to build and strengthen a relationship with your current clients, it helps to share the same values.
 According to a study by the Corporate Executive Board of 7,000 consumers who said they had a brand relationship, 64% cited shared values as the primary reason.
-That means that shared values are far and away the largest driver of client loyalty.
+That means that having shared values is the single largest driver of client loyalty.

 One company that does this really well is Harley-Davidson.
 In 1983, Harley-Davidson was almost out of business.
 By 2008, the company was valued at nearly $8 billion.
 What happened?
 Well, if you know anything about Harley riders, you know they share some similar values.
 Harley-Davidson made a commitment to build a brand catered to a particular type of person.

 It bothers me when financial services professionals try to hide every little mistake from their clients.
 Yes, you want to be a competent professional, but there will be days when things don’t go as planned.
 When that happens, be honest with your clients about the bad news.